sanamhosseinzadeh/paper_moho_inversion_Makran/README.md

 method that combines Differential Evolution (DE) and Particle Swarm Optimization (PSO).
 This approach is suitable for solving high-dimensional and complex gravity inverse problems,ensuring both accuracy and computational efficiency.
 In the forward modeling, Bouguer gravity anomalies are attributed to an anomalous mass with a constant density between a flat reference Moho and the undulating Moho surface.
 Rectangular prisms in a Cartesian framework are employed to compute the gravitational field of this mass.
-Validation on synthetic data shows that the method effectively recovers smoothly changing Moho topographies.Application of the algorithm to the Makran region, using satellite-derived Bouguer anomalies, reveals the Moho depths:  19–30 km beneath the Oman Sea, 30–40 km in the Makran fore-arc, and
+Validation on synthetic data shows that the method effectively recovers smoothly changing Moho topographies.
+Application of the algorithm to the Makran region, using satellite-derived Bouguer anomalies, reveals the Moho depths:  19–30 km beneath the Oman Sea, 30–40 km in the Makran fore-arc, and
 40–45 km over the Taftan-Bazman volcanic arc.

 ---

 ## Gravitational Forward Modeling
-The forward modeling is based on rectangular prism formulations referred to [Snopek and Casten (2006)](https://doi.org/10.1016/j.cageo.2005.08.008); [Prutkin and Saleh (2009)](https://doi.org/10.1016/j.jog.2008.12.001).
+The forward modeling is based on rectangular prism formulations as described by [Snopek and Casten (2006)](https://doi.org/10.1016/j.cageo.2005.08.008) and [Prutkin and Saleh (2009)](https://doi.org/10.1016/j.jog.2008.12.001).

 ---